panglesd/slipshow/docs/editor-setup.rst

 Slipshow's emacs has few dependencies:

+- Emacs needs to be at least of version 29.1.
 - `markdown-mode <https://github.com/jrblevin/markdown-mode>`_, a major mode for editing markdown document with syntax highlighting, and other facilities.
 You should have it already if you edit markdown files, otherwise install it, for